3 Days in Washington DC: The Ultimate Cherry Blossom Festival Itinerary

 There are several airports serving the Washington area.

-Baltimore Washington Airport (BWI) is further out, but one of my favorite airports to fly into because of its ample budget flight options for international routes and the relative ease of connecting to the city center.
+Baltimore Washington Airport (BWI) is further out, but one of my favorite airports to use because of its ample budget flight options for international routes and the relative ease of connecting to the city center.
 Take the MARC suburban commuter train straight to Union Station in about 35 minutes, or take a free shuttle to BWI Marshall Amtrak station to catch a train to Union Station there.
 Amtrak is a little faster, clocking in at 20- to 30-minute rides, but MARC is much cheaper, costing only $7 one-way compared to Amtrak’s $15-45 prices.

 An important note about all Washington DC-area airports: none of them have storage or showers, so it is best to time your arrival close to the check-in time at your accommodations, if possible.